Book: King Dork

 Author: Frank Portman

-Audience: High school
+Audience: High school to adult

 In a Nutshell: Sex, drugs, rock 'n' roll, Catcher in the Rye, and the mystery of a dead father